Against a Penal Substitute:

 Saying that Jesus is a curse, sounds strange.
 PSAT can use strange language verses because people are rightly careful not to toss out random interpretations for them.
 But these mysterious verses shouldn’t disagree with what’s well known.

 Sometimes people stretch this to mean that Jesus was united to our reason for being cursed.
-Like after dying, Hes no more one flesh with sin and it’s curse.
-Death resolved that flesh link, and there never was a spiritual intention link.
+Like after dying, He’s no more one flesh with sin and it’s curse.
+Death resolved that link we made, and there never could be spiritual intention link from nonspiritual sin.

 Obviously, Jesus isn’t punished for the good deed of carrying sins away.
 PSAT only says He’s punished while carrying sins.
-Either way, seems superficial and dishonest.
+Either way, seems superficial because God didn’t want the sins around.
+They should think that His “wrath was emptied” only while sins were carried away, and not some extra fee.

 Exo 34:7 (God forgives and) will by no means clear the guilty.
 (Heb: no clear clear) The double is emphasis.
 God is either merciful, or strict.
 Two different standards.
 PSAT preachers use this verse to say, God uniformly punishes all (including vessels of mercy.)
 But of those punished, some are saved.
 This interpretation is illogical to this verse as it does clear some who were guilty.